 Delivered in chillingly clear tones.
-"Hear us in our hour of need!" the nomad witchdoctor cries, "This night we fight a great battle.
+'Hear us in our hour of need!' the nomad witchdoctor cries, 'This night we fight a great battle.
 By the breaking of dawn either our enemies will be dead or we will have been destroyed.

-"Accept the sacrifice of these outsiders and give us the strength to defeat the hordes of our enemies.
+'Accept the sacrifice of these outsiders and give us the strength to defeat the hordes of our enemies.
 Fill our limbs with your fire, and fill our minds with your fury.
-Let us vanquish our enemies just as we vanquish these invaders who have come among us."
+Let us vanquish our enemies just as we vanquish these invaders who have come among us.'

-full of rub outs and sc Priests: ratch overs.
+A crumpled discarded piece of paper, full of rub outs and scratch overs.
+Priests: 1 Acolytes: 4 Ogres: 1 Hobgoblins: 40 Orcs: 90 Goblin Slaves: 20

-1

-Acolytes: 4

-Ogres: 1

-Hobgoblins: 40

-Orcs: 90

-Goblin Slaves: 20